-We recommend that an Equity Response Team/ Equity Consultation Team/Presidential Equity Advisory Committee be created and given sufficient resources to address equity concerns that arise in our College

--Available to PES /ELT /SLT for consultation - Monthly consultation meeting

-- Admin, faculty, classified, student - Students are nominated by faculty and classified - Administrative, Faculty, classified, student co-lead - -PD facilitation team (see Human Resources) can be a resource for this response/consultation/advisory team - We recommend that more students are included in all levels of decision making. - Prioritize inclusion of students on all committees and increase the stipend amount and incentives (e.g. child care, books, food, priority registration, etc.) - Create a strong student to administration connection through inclusion. - We recommend that populations affected (as well as data from focus groups and national research) are included in the process of making decisions and designing initiatives.
+- We recommend that an Equity Response Team/ Equity Consultation Team/Presidential Equity Advisory Committee be created and given sufficient resources to address equity concerns that arise in our College - -Available to PES /ELT /SLT for consultation Monthly consultation meeting - Administrators, faculty, classified, and students - -Professional Development Facilitation Team (see Human Resources) can be a resource for this response/consultation/advisory team - We recommend that more students are included in all levels of decision making. - Prioritize inclusion of students on all committees and increase the stipend amount and incentives (e.g. child care, books, food, priority registration, etc.) - o Create a strong student to administration connection through inclusion. - We recommend that populations affected (as well as data from focus groups and national research) are included in the process of making decisions and designing initiatives.